-Story Behind Hope Ray Therapy
+The Story Behind Hope Ray Therapy

 A Note from Hope

 There is no doubt that sex addiction is a buzzword at the present.
 On the news, we see the sex scandals of powerful people whose secret lives destroyed their platforms.
-The media presents high profile stories for us to gawk at portraying the reality that compulsive sexual behavior is a result of too much money – too much fame.
+The media presents high profile stories for us to gawk at portraying the illusion that compulsive sexual behavior is a result of too much money – too much fame.
 This isn’t a correct framework.

 Our culture also gets it wrong in the “stay shaming” of betrayed partners.
 My experience shows that most men and women seek to rebuild their marriages even after a deviant secret sex life has been exposed.
 More on Stay Shaming

 Partners are strong and resilient individuals.
 Despite the trauma of betrayal, they want to see if change is possible for their situations before up and leaving… and experiencing all the additional pain of a broken up family.
 Modern culture proposes a quick “fix” in divorce but many partners know that the pain doesn’t simply disappear along with the relationship.
 The trauma and broken trust they’ve experienced are too serious to just casually heal that way.
 There are many good reasons partners consider reconciliation:

 The person who betrayed her is someone she loves… the man she’s built a home with.